chef/chef-web-docs/chef_master/source/custom_resources_notes.rst

    property :foo, String, name_property: true extend MyResourceHelperFunctions  # probably only used for common properties which is why you extend with class methods

-   action_class do
-     include MyProviderHelperFunctions

-     def a_helper
-     end
-   end

    action :run do
      # helpers must be defined inside the action_class block
      a_helper()